The Stonemason

 The Stonemason is a play in five acts by American writer Cormac McCarthy, written in the late 1980s and first performed in 1995.
 It concerns a Southern black family based on one McCarthy spent many months working with.
 The play is rarely produced.

 Synopsis

 This play focuses on the tribulations of the Telfair family over a three-year period.
 The story is told by monologues of the character Ben Telfair, a thirty-two-year-old third-generation stonemason.
-Two acts are taken up to provide back-story which involves Ben's choice not to go to college and take up the family business of stonemasonry.
+Two acts are taken up to provide back-story which involves Ben's choice not to continue college and to take up the family business of stonemasonry.